GeoDaCenter/rgeoda/README.md

 ### Tutorials

-Limited features of spatial data analysis are provided.
-Please see the following ipython notebooks
+Limited features of spatial data analysis are provided for now.
+Please see the following jupyter notebooks

 Notebooks:
 https://github.com/lixun910/rgeoda_tutorial